COMCIFS/comcifs.github.io/accepted/ddlm_dictionary_style_guide.md

 packet should be aligned in the output to form visual columns.
 To avoid confusion with "column" in the sense of "horizontal character position", these visual columns are called "packet items" in the following.
-Note that loops in dictionaries rarely have more than 2 such packet items.
+Note that loops in dictionaries rarely have more than two such packet items.
 The "width" of a packet item is the width of the longest data value for the corresponding data name, including delimiters.
 The rules below are designed to make sure that packet